 Indicator (e) Agency PREA Policy (page 22) sets forth the obligation to notify the parent or legal guardians of any allegation of sexual assault.
 It states, "Ensure appropriate signed individual consent forms are obtained for participation in the acute medical evaluation, the comprehensive medical evaluation, and/or the forensic mental health evaluation.
 The limitations of confidentially must be explained to the alleged victim and/or the parents and/or the legal guardians at the time that consent is signed."
-A review of the incident tracking form show where staff are to document when DSS, Parent/Guardians, Court Counselor, and their Social Worker.
-Discussions with staff and DSS representative confirmed there are youth with a variety of guardianship situations who could be in a Youth Development Center.
+A review of the incident tracking form show where staff is to document when DSS, Parent/Guardians, Court Counselor, and their Social Worker.
+Discussions with staff and DSS representative confirmed there is youth with a variety of guardianship situations who could be in a Juvenile Detention Center.

 Indicator (f) Agency Policy and the review of all three incident checklists confirmed that the facility investigator must be informed of any allegations.
-The Shift Supervisors knew that they would notify the Director, The PREA Compliance Manager and the Nurse.
+The Shift Supervisors knew that they would notify the Director and the Nurse who in addition to their respective roles are also Administrative Investigators of PREA incidents.
 The NCDJJ TROI system would also create an immediate notification to the individual in DJJ who would assign an investigator if one was not available or there was a concern on the perception of a conflict of interest.
-The

-Investigator interviewed confirmed that in an allegation against staff, the investigator assigned to do the administrative investigation would likely come from another facility.
+Discussions with agency administration confirmed that in an allegation against staff the investigator assigned to do the administrative investigation would likely come from another facility.

 NCDJJ has multiple policies and statutes that direct staff in the handling of a report of Sexual Assault or Sexual Harassment.
 Random staff interviews confirmed that staff are aware of the immediate need to report all accusations of sexual assault or sexual harassment.
 They knew this included a third party and anonymous complaints and accusations that may not be true.
 The staff interviewed knew they also had to report on a coworker whose actions or inactions lead to a sexual assault.
 Staff were aware of the importance of timely reporting and the need to provide confidentiality about information.
-Staff were aware that exceptions are when reporting to supervisory staff, investigative staff or information needed to secure treatment or provide for the safety/security of others.
+Staff were aware that exceptions are when reporting to supervisory staff, investigative staff, or information needed to secure treatment or provide for the safety/security of others.

 The facility's Medical and Mental Health staff were aware of the timely reporting concerns.
 Supervisors also know to contact the resident's parent/guardian, facility and agency Administration, local law enforcement, and the Department of Social Services.
 The juveniles spoke with understood the limitations of confidentiality on information about ongoing or past abuse.
-The above-stated facts support compliance and that the staff clearly understands the responsibility to report a concern related to PREA.
+The above-stated facts support compliance and that the staff has a clear understanding on the responsibility to report a concern related to PREA.
 The Auditor also considered, absent a PREA allegation, the various checklists that would guide staff response and ensure the indicators of this standard are met.